 About Peter Alson

-Peter Alson is the author of six books, including The Only Way To Play It, One of a Kind, and The Vig (originally published as Confessions of an Ivy League Bookie).
+Peter Alson is the author of seven books, including Game Ball and Other Essays, The Only Way To Play It, One of a Kind, and The Vig (originally published as Confessions of an Ivy League Bookie).
 He’s an editor, the founder of Arbitrary Press, and a one-time professional poker player.

 Born in New York City in 1955, he grew up in Greenwich Village, very much in the heart of the Bohemian literary world.
 Following in the footsteps of his mother, father, and uncle, all of whom were writers, Peter began his first novel at the age of 17.
 Fortunately, no evidence of that effort remains.
 After college, he worked for a year as an associate editor at The Paris Review, then moved to L.A., where he tried to make a go of it as a screenwriter but mostly found himself working an assortment of odd jobs, including one repossessing cars that he quit after having a shot fired at him early one morning down a dark alley in Monrovia, California.
 Moving back to New York, he embarked on a freelance magazine career, publishing numerous articles in Sports Illustrated, The Village Voice, The New York Times, Playboy, Esquire, Rolling Stone and Life among others.